ethgas-developer/ethgas-preconf-commit-boost-module/README.md

     * under `cb_signer` section
     * if `key_path` is set in `config.toml`, then set `CB_SIGNER_LOADER_FILE: /keys.json`
     * if `keys_path` and `secrets_path` are set in `config.toml`, then set `CB_SIGNER_LOADER_KEYS_DIR: /keys` and `CB_SIGNER_LOADER_SECRETS_DIR: /secrets`
+    * mount the correct validator keystore directories from the host machine to the container `/keys` and `/secrets` directory

 ## Build docker images
 * For `cb_ethgas_commit` and `cb_gen_jwt`, you can either use our pre-built linux/amd64 or linux/arm64 docker image or run `./scripts/build.sh` to build it locally